 In the Spring, the Fourth graders share their Hawaiian History learning and activism project.
 Students are ready for 5th grade where they have the opportunity build on the foundations and continue to grow and learners, leaders and collaborators.

-Literacy is integrated into all classroom activities – from historical fiction stories in social studies and lunchtime reading to researching and reporting on individual body systems in science class.
+Literacy is integrated into all classroom activities – from historical fiction stories in social studies and lunchtime reading to researching and reporting on body systems in science class.
 Our goal is to help students become enthusiastic readers who will enjoy a variety of genres throughout their lives.